|School||Cardiff School of Geography and Planning|

 Students’ nominal working time on this module is 200 hours.

 In order to better prepare for the summative assessment, two forms of formative assessment are in place, a literature review and a draft of an individual reflective logbook

 Reflective Log Book

+In the first lecture session, the module aims and objectives will be introduced as well as the assessment criteria.
+Project briefs will be explained and student groups are being formed.
+Supervisors for student groups will be allocated during the second session.
 Students attending this module are going to choose one of a set of briefs.
+Short lectures on professionalism and reflectiveness in practice; and a seminar on managing group work will be held.
 T&L sessions are responsive in nature and aimed at orienting and supporting students in their research.

-Schoen, D. [alternative spelling Schon sometimes used} (1982), The reflective practitioner: how professionals think in action, Harper Collins
+Schoen, D. [alternative spellings Schön or Schon sometimes used] (1982), The reflective practitioner: how professionals think in action, Harper Collins

 If, for whatever reason, it is not possible to read the book in its entirety, the following parts need to be read:

 Part 1, pp 1-75; Chapter 7, pp 204-235; Chapter 10, pp. 287-354

 Additional reading will be related to the individual projects.